nish-d/vicky002.github.io/_posts/2015-12-15-How-to-create-Slack-Bot-using-wolframalpha-API.md

 It's been four days, my exams just got over.
 During exam time my thought process reaches its limit and I get so many project ideas, I feel like "I should try this and this.
 I should start coding right now.
 What am I studying!?
 It's of no use lets create something and fuck this!"
 LOL :D

-ok I'll write all my thoughts someday later.
+Ok I'll write all my thoughts someday later.
 Let's come back to topic.
 I read a thread on reddit about Wolframalpha API and I decided to try my hands on it.
 I created two Bots using Wolframalpha and both work very nicely see some of the best tweets from [L](https://twitter.com/The_L__){:target="_blank"}.
 There is an issue with Wolframalpha API it only allows only 2000 API calls in a month, you need to take their paid plans if you make heavy usages.

 This tutorial is about How to create your own Slack Bot using Wolframa API.
 I created one but you can not use it directly as it uses my App-Id and can make only 2000 API calls.
 (Obviously I'm not going to spend my money)